jenstroeger/python-package-template/README.md

 ```

 In addition to the default HTML, Sphinx also generates Markdown documentation compatible with [Github Wiki](https://docs.github.com/en/communities/documenting-your-project-with-wikis), and the [Wiki Documentation](https://github.com/jenstroeger/python-package-template/blob/main/.github/workflows/_wiki-documentation.yaml) Action automatically updates the project repository’s Wiki.

+## Synchronizing with this template repo

+The [sync-with-upstream.yaml](https://github.com/jenstroeger/python-package-template/blob/main/.github/workflows/sync-with-upstream.yaml) GitHub Acions workflow checks this template repo daily and automatically creates a pull request in the downstream repo if there is a new release.
+Make sure to set up the GitHub username and email address in this workflow accordingly.

 ## Versioning, publishing and changelog